Isle of Man

 Annual Growth Rate by Period

-Population growth has effectively stalled at 0% annually, suggesting the country is approaching or has reached a demographic plateau.
+The population is currently contracting at a rate of -0% per year, pointing to deep structural challenges such as low birth rates and emigration.
 Deaths (10.5 per thousand) now equal or exceed births (8.3 per thousand), resulting in natural population decline.
 The population skews older, with 23.1% aged 65 or above and 14.2% under 15, signaling rising dependency ratios.

 General Information